Urban Studies Minor

 The Urban Studies minor provides an understanding of the economic, social, cultural, political, and spatial phenomena of urban areas, and how they came to be.
 It offers students the opportunity to supplement their education and training with a focus on the problems and potentials of the urban world around us.

 The minor consists of 15 credit hours minimum, including 3 core courses and 2 electives.
-There are a broad range of electives available to choose from.
+There are a broad range of electives available to choose from, and one of our core courses meets the General Education requirement for Ethical Reasoning and Community Engagement (ERCE).

 Course Grade Requirement